Ukraine says survived its most difficult winter

-Ukraine said it had survived a months-long winter onslaught of Russian strikes on water and energy infrastructure, as it marked the first day of spring Wednesday.

-But Kyiv was under intense pressure in the eastern town of Bakhmut, while Moscow said it had downed a "massive" barrage of Ukrainian drones launched at the Crimean peninsula, annexed by the Kremlin in 2014.
+But Kyiv was under intense pressure in eastern Ukraine, while Moscow said it had downed a "massive" barrage of Ukrainian drones launched at the Crimean peninsula, annexed by the Kremlin in 2014.

 Since October, Russia has been pummelling key facilities in Ukraine with missiles and drones, disrupting millions of people's water, heating and electricity supplies.

+President Volodymyr Zelensky praised Ukrainians for surviving a winter marked by systematic Russian strikes on energy facilities, which plunged millions into darkness and cold.

+"We have overcome this winter.
+It was a very difficult period, and every Ukrainian experienced this difficulty, but we were still able to provide Ukraine with power and heat," Zelensky said in his daily address.

-Foreign Minister Dmytro Kuleba said Ukraine had overcome "winter terror" brought against his country by Russian leader Vladimir Putin and hailed the first day of spring as another "major defeat" for the Kremlin.
+Foreign Minister Dmytro Kuleba hailed the first day of spring as another "major defeat" for Russian President Vladimir Putin's war in Ukraine.

 "We survived the most difficult winter in our history.
 It was cold and dark, but we were unbreakable," Kuleba said in a statement.